kimiti/The-Lottery-Smart-Contract/README.md

 - [] at some point randomly chosen by the manger the manager will pick a winner at rnadom from the players list

-- [] only th emanger is allowed to see the constract balance
+- [] only the manger is allowed to see the constract balance

-- [] the constract will transfer enterir balance to the winner address
+- [] the constract will transfer entire balance to the winner address

 - []and the lottery is reset and reday to go for the next round